stonepros/stone/doc/dev/cache-pool.rst

 The 'readonly' mode is intended for read-only workloads that do not require consistency to be enforced by the storage system.
 Writes will be forwarded to the base tier, but objects that are read will get promoted to the cache.
-No attempt is made by Ceph to ensure that the contents of the cache tier(s) are consistent in the presence of object updates.
+No attempt is made by Stone to ensure that the contents of the cache tier(s) are consistent in the presence of object updates.